BravoHoseok/IONIQ-HEV-EV/README.md

 <strong>Fig.7) the block diagram of SPI communication</strong>
 <p>

 **Fig.7)** shows the structure of the SPI communication block diagram.
-By recognizing a ready port as an 'Interrupt Port' in the 32-bit microprocessor can confirm whether 8bit-microprocessor completed writing data it's data buffer or not.
-I2C module of MCU provides 'Clock Stretch function' that alerts the state of data buffers to other MCU.
-However, unlike I2C, SPI communication does not have this function.
-To design SPI communication driver module, I applied a ready port concept like 'Clock Stretch' to this SPI driver software module.
-Since a copyright of this driver module is reserved in a previous company, I can not disclose detailed information or software code.
+By recognizing a ready port as an 'Interrupt Port', the 32-bit microprocessor can confirm whether 8bit-microprocessor completed writing data it's data buffer or not.
+Normally, I2C hardware component provides 'Clock Stretch function' that alerts the state of data buffers to a master MCU.
+However, unlike I2C, SPI does not have this function.
+To design SPI communication driver module, I applied a ready port concept like 'Clock Stretch' to this SPI driver.

 ### Result #3
 Built know-how in designing the SPI communication.